Skip to main content

 Community groups and local people are being asked to share their views on plans to transform Summerlee Museum of Scottish Industrial Life.

-The proposed development received an initial award of £148,000 from the Heritage Lottery Fund to conduct consultation work, feasibility studies, and research.
+The proposed development received an initial award of £148,000 from The National Lottery Heritage Fund to conduct consultation work, feasibility studies, and research.

 The museum aims to submit a £3.4 million application next year to enhance the visitor experience at the much-loved Coatbridge site, including several key initiatives: